MRKH syndrome

 Having babies may be possible in several ways.
 If the uterus and other organs are in place and exist, it may be entirely possible for them to be used.
 If the uterus doesn’t exist, there is no chance of carrying a baby, but with assistance, since eggs remain perfectly intact, you can get the eggs out and use them elsewhere.

-People with MRKH have normal female body development after puberty, with normal height.
-Vaginal examination may not be easy or comfortable, though the vulva, labia and clitoris are all normal.
+People with MRKH have normal female body development after puberty and average height.
+A vaginal examination may not be easy or comfortable, though the vulva, labia and clitoris are all normal.

 Sex in MRKH syndrome